Affordable Housing and Community Development

 Affordable Housing Programs

 The Affordable Housing Program (AHP) was created by Congress as part of the Financial Institutions Reform Recovery and Enforcement Act of 1989 and began operations in 1990.
 The AHP is funded entirely through FHLBank earnings and is one of the largest sources of private sector grants for housing and community development in the country.
 AHP funds are available only through FHLBank members and project sponsors cannot apply for AHP funding without the support of an FHLBank member.
-Since 1990 the FHLBanks have collectively made available approximately $7.6 billion in AHP subsidies, assisting more than one million households.
+Since 1990 the FHLBanks have collectively made available over $8 billion in AHP subsidies, assisting over one million households.

 On an annual basis, each FHLBank must set aside at least 10 percent of its prior year’s income to fund its AHP.
 By statute, AHP subsidies must be used to either fund home ownership for households with incomes at or below 80 percent of area median income (AMI), or to purchase, construct, or rehabilitate rental housing in which at least 20 percent of the units will by occupied by, and affordable to, households with incomes at or below 50 percent of AMI.

 AHP funding is available through two distinct programs – an AHP competitive application program that is generally geared toward development of multifamily housing, and an AHP set-aside program that is targeted toward individual borrowers and homeowners.
 Collectively, the FHLBanks must meet an annual minimum allocation of $100 million toward AHP funding.
-In 2022, the FHLBanks were collectively required to contribute over $200 million in combined AHP subsidies.
-At year-end, the FHLBanks had contributed over $260 million in AHP subsidies.
+In 2023, the FHLBanks were collectively required to contribute over $355 million in combined AHP subsidies.

 AHP Competitive